 The longer version

 ...and we’ll take you through it, step by step.

 There are two main sources of data:

 - Data partners.
-App publishers provide us their data and we give them free access to download and revenue data.
+App publishers provide us their data and we give them a discounted access to download and revenue data.
 Win-win.

 - We currently have 23,000+ data partners.
 (Click here to join them)

 - Public data.
 This comes from the app stores themselves.
 We collect the data using lots of servers and a fairly complicated coding effort.